What is a differential income statement?

 Frequently asked questions

-How do you know if a company is profitable?
+How to tell if a company is profitable?

 Chevron

-A company's profitability is the difference between its revenues and its expenses.
-To find out whether a structure is profitable, all you need to do is see whether its revenues are greater than or equal to its expenses.
+A company's profitability is the difference between its income and expenses.
+To know if a structure is profitable, you just need to see if its income is greater than or equal to its expenses.

 What is a company's break-even point?